Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 peer_probability_calibration = main_model.predict_proba(input_ids, X, type='Hybrid') # peer-to-peer calibration is inside this function
 ```
-[~] Note: the peer calibration coordination has a chance of triggering if both MLP and Transformer prediction doesn't agree.
+[~] Note: the peer calibration coordination has a chance of triggering if both MLP and Transformer prediction doesn't agree on certain output.
 Consider using this setup below for using stand-alone peer-to-peer main function without being wrapped in other parent function, allowing flexible and auditable peer-to-peer sharing for probability coordination:
 ```
-from AbstractIntegratedModule import WeightedEnsemblePredictor from AbstractIntegratedModule import Transformer from AbstractIntegratedModule import AgentDistributedInference
+from AbstractIntegratedModule import WeightedEnsemblePredictor from AbstractIntegratedModule import Transformer

-ensemble_method = WeightedEnsemblePredictor(main_model, memory_name) # consider using the same memory name used in your previous pipeline

 num_classes = len(label_map)
 # if you haven't fit the Tfidf:
 # main_model.initialize_fitting(test_titles[0][0])

+ensemble_method = WeightedEnsemblePredictor(main_model, memory_name) # consider using the same memory name used in your previous pipeline
 transformer = Transformer(main_model.vocab_size, d_model=32, n_heads=4, num_classes=num_classes) # you can audit how much parameter the transformer needs.
+main_model.model2 = transformer # overwrite previous transformer initialization

+# consider using ssl for secure peer to peer coordination
+main_model.distribution.ssl_cert_file = <path_to_your_ssl_cert_file>
+main_model.distribution.ssl_key_file = <path_to_your_ssl_key_file>

 dataset, _ = main_model.data_preparation(titles, label_map)
 sequence_input = main_model.sequence_encoding(dataset)